KamilMarszalek/dobble/README.md

 and others had been hard to read.
 The issues were related with Card and Player class.
-I think that I managed to fix Card class, but I do not have idea how to fix Player.
+I think that I managed to fix Card class, but I do not have an idea how to fix the Player class.
+I found it difficult to make a pack of cards for five or seven symbols, so I decided to create it in an approximate way.
+This might not exactly match Dobble rules.
+Using the standard way to generate symbols, some cards had no common symbol.
+Therefore, I think it is better to have two or maybe three common symbols on a card, ensuring that at least one common symbol is always present.